YSulehman/checkers/README.md

 ## TO DO CHECKLIST

+Urgent: refactor checking if move is valid (pieces.py) and if it's a normal/take move (checkers_game.py)... redundancies in code logic currently.
+First check if y-coordinate is valid, then if angle is *close* to zero, i.e. between mouse position and current point, then num_squares to shift in y (and x) axes.

 1. make dedicated conda environment and install pygame (DONE)
 2. how to make/display board (DONE)
 3. how to add in movable pieces? (pieces added; make this code block more efficient and add in movability); pieces moving, can make more efficient later